Vasilis Diamantopoulos

 Vasilis Diamantopoulos (Βασίλης Διαμαντόπουλος; 15 November 1920 – 5 May 1999) was a Greek actor.
 He was one of the founders of the Modern Theater and was the first actor to appear live on Greek television in the single act play Him and his pants by Iakovos Kambanellis in 1966.
 His most characteristic role was that of the austere professor in Giannis Dalianidis' movie Law 4000 and later in shorts including Ekmek Ice Cream in private TV.

+For his performance in Learn How to Read and Write, Son, Diamantopoulos won the Best Actor award at the 1981 Thessaloniki Festival of Greek Cinema.

 Biography

 He was born in Piraeus and studied at Athens Law and at the National Theatre's Dramatic schools as well as Coon Art School.
 He ran together along with Maria Alkeou in 1956 at the New Theatre/Theater and in 1993 at the Different Theatre.
 He returned to Greece from Paris in 1970 and took part in several different companies, he also took part at the Public Theatre of Northern Greece.
 He also participated in many film and television productions, oppositely took part at the Dramatic Schools at the National Theatre and at Art School.
 His last years was a member of a hypocrite art factory for young actors.
 He died in Athens in 1999 from a heart attack at the Athens General Clinic due to his head fracture at the left femur which triggered from the fall.
 He is buried at the First Athens Cemetery.